 1. Methodological and technical support and general tools.
-Methodological and technical support and general tools are provided by specialized / dedicated units, namely Quality, Methodology and IT, for implementing process quality monitoring/quality assurance plan.
+Methodological and technical support and general tools are provided by specialised / dedicated units, namely Quality, Methodology and IT, for implementing process quality monitoring/quality assurance plan.

 - 2. Procedures to monitor process quality.
-Procedures are in place to monitor the quality of different stages of the statistical production, e.g. according to a quality assurance plan or a similar scheme, like the establishment of regular expert group meetings. - 3.
+Procedures are in place to monitor the quality of different stages of the statistical production process, e.g. according to a quality assurance plan, regular expert group meetings. - 3.
 A quality assurance plan.
-The quality assurance plan, or any other similar scheme, describes the working standards, the formal obligations (such as laws and internal rules) and the set of quality control actions to prevent and monitor errors, to evaluate quality indicators and to control different points at each stage of the statistical process.
+The quality assurance plan or any other similar scheme, describes the working standards, the formal obligations (such as laws and internal rules) and the set of quality control actions to prevent and monitor errors, to evaluate quality indicators and to control different points at each stage of the statistical production process.